 Tyson Foods sets net-zero emissions goal, but falls short on farming project

-Tyson Foods (TSN.N) set a goal on Wednesday to reach net-zero greenhouse gas emissions globally by 2050, after missing a deadline to improve U.S. farming practices as part of an earlier effort to cut emissions.
+CHICAGO (Reuters) - Tyson Foods set a goal on Wednesday to reach net-zero greenhouse gas emissions globally by 2050, after missing a deadline to improve U.S. farming practices as part of an earlier effort to cut emissions.

 The new target by the biggest U.S. meatpacker by sales expands a previous goal of reducing emissions by 30% by 2030.